httpie/httpie-oauth/README.rst

 ........

-To use the RSA-SHA1 signature method, in the ``--auth`` parameter provide the client-key, two colons and the name of a file containing the RSA private key.
+To use the RSA-SHA1 signature method, in the ``--auth`` parameter provide the client key, two colons and the name of a file containing the RSA private key.
 The file must contain a PEM formatted RSA private key.